Jerusalem on Trial

 When it was time to return the loan, the carpenter had no money to pay it.
 The apprentice again offered to help him: "Come and be a servant in my house for a certain period of time and thus you will pay the debt".
 The carpenter saw no better choice and began working at the apprentice's home.

 The apprentice and his wife would sit at the table, eating and drinking, and the servant served them the food and the drinks.
-As he carried the tray with the drinks on the way to the table, tears rose in his eyes, and those tears fell into the drinks he served.
+As he carried the tray with the glasses of drink on the way to the table, tears rose in his eyes, and those tears fell into the drinks he served.

-tears reached their glasses, at that very moment, in heaven, the written
+the glasses, at that very moment, the written verdict of the Heavenly Court that

-had been delayed in the Heavenly Court, got signed and sealed.
+obliged the destruction of Jerusalem, got signed and sealed.